 The Community Code is designed to ensure that you and others in your household have an enjoyable stay in university accommodation and everyone adheres to the latest guidance from the Scottish Government on preventing the spread of COVID-19.

-It includes guidelines on the application of Government guidance in your accommodation.
-It should be read alongside the Stirling Campus Pledge.
+It includes guidelines on the application of Government and University guidance in your accommodation.

 These rules are about showing respect for others living in your household and promoting the health and wellbeing of the community you are part of:

 Staying safe and preventing the spread of COVID-19 is everyone's job.
 Our whole community must follow public health guidance.